Right of Publicity Intellectual Property

 As such, critics are clamoring for laws that narrow the scope afforded rights of publicity protection or a more uniform approach to its application.

 If you need help with right of publicity intellectual property, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.